waveform-computing/db2utils/docs/QUARTER_WEEK_ISO.rst

 Description
 ===========

-Returns the week of the quarter of ADATE, where weeks start on a Monday.
+Returns the week of the quarter of **ADATE**, where weeks start on a Monday.
 The result will be in the range 1-14 as partial weeks are permitted.
 For example, if the first day of a month is a Sunday, it will be counted as week 1, which lasts one day.
 The next day, Monday, will start week 2.

 Parameters
 ==========